Why philosophers get panpsychism badly wrong

 Just a week ago, I did a walk in the French mountains to the east of Geneva with my son.
 It had snowed the night before and we walked 14 kilometres involving an 800-metre ascent and descent on sometimes steep and icy trails.
 I had no pain whatsoever in either knee and felt like I was definitely back to good functioning, even if needing a little more cardiovascular endurance.
 I include a few photos below.

 At the three-month mark, I started powerlifting training again.
 Initially with an empty bar, and then a slow and steady progression to build strength not only in the muscles but also in the tendons and ligaments.
 Currently I am deadlifting 100 kg for sets of five and squatting below parallel with 70 kg for sets of five.
-If my training continues to go well, I hope to compete in late March, aiming for squat around 100+ kg and deadlift around 150 kg.
+Today I tested what I could lift for 1 rep, achieving 90 kg for the squat and 130 kg for the deadlift.
+If my training continues to go well, I hope to compete in late March, aiming for squat around 100 kg or more and a deadlift around 160 kg or more.

 Walking on Les Voirons in winter